kubermatic/kubermatic/hack/ci/README.md

 Whenever this is changed, run the optional `pre-kubermatic-simulate-github-release` job to (mostly) ensure that the changes will work.

-## push-images.sh
+## release-images.sh

-This script compiles the KKP binaries and then builds and pushes all Docker images by using `hack/release-docker-images.sh`.
+This script compiles the KKP binaries and then builds and pushes all container images by using `hack/release-images.sh`.
 It is only useful as part of another script to setup KKP for testing.

 ## run-api-e2e.sh